 Show your value and worth

-You cannot underestimate the value clients place on you being reliable, consistent, easy to work with, great at communicating, a brilliant problem solver, and able to understand and anticipate their needs.
+You cannot underestimate the value clients place on you, such as being reliable, consistent, easy to work with, great at communicating, a brilliant problem solver, and able to understand and anticipate their needs.

 Clients will pay good money for these qualities because they’re actually hard to find.

-So market yourself as being someone who is reliable, good at what they do and knows what they’re doing.
-If you can back this up with testimonials and case studies as evidence then even better.
+So market yourself as someone reliable, good at what they do, and knows what they’re doing.
+If you can back this up with testimonials and case studies as evidence, then that would be even better.

 If you’re confident you’re worth the money, your clients will be as well.